Nadia Owusu

 Nadia Adjoa Owusu (born February 23, 1981) is an American writer and memoirist.
 She won a 2019 Whiting Award for her memoir Aftershocks.

 She graduated from Pace University, Hunter College, and Mountainview College.

+In December 2017, her essay So Devilish a Fire was one of three TAR Chapbook Winners by The Atlas Review (TAR), a literary magazine that judged submissions anonymously.
+The essay was published as a chapbook by TAR in 2017.

 Personal life

 Nadia Owusu was born on February 23, 1981, in Dar es Salaam, Tanzania.
-Her parents were Almas Janikian and Osei Owusu.
-Almas’ maternal grandparents had fled Turkey during the Armenian genocide, eventually settling in Watertown, Massachusetts.
+Her parents are Almas Janikian and the late Osei Owusu.
+Almas' family are Armenian Americans; her maternal grandparents had fled Turkey during the Armenian genocide, eventually settling in Watertown, Massachusetts.
 Owusu's father was from southern Ghana and part of the Ashanti tribe.
-Since Owusu's father worked for the United Nations, she moved a lot as a child; living in England, Italy, Ethiopia and Uganda.
+Since Owusu's father worked for the United Nations, she moved a lot as a child; living in London England), Rome (Italy), Addis Ababa (Ethiopia), Kampala (Uganda), Kumasi (Ghana) and Dar es Salaam (Tanzania).
 Owusu has lived in New York since she was 18.